 The “limited” amount of shareholders tendering at 35 euros “comes as no surprise” given Telenet’s growth potential, James Ratcliffe, an analyst at Barclays Plc, said in a note to clients earlier this week.

-Belgium is Liberty Global’s second-biggest market (LBTYA), after Germany.
+Belgium is Liberty Global’s second-biggest market (LBTYA:US), after Germany.
 Liberty acquired German cable providers Kabel Baden- Wuerttemberg and Unitymedia in the past three years.

 Liberty Global, based in Englewood, Colorado, distributes TV, Internet and phone services to 19.6 million customers, making it the second-largest cable company in the world, behind Comcast Corp.
 It has 18.4 million European subscribers.